heilaaks/snippy/docs/source/development.rst

         virtualenvwrapper
     export PATH=${PATH}:~/.local/bin

-    # Follow the generic Snippy virtual environment installation
+    # Follow the 'generic instructions' for the Snippy virtual environment
-    # instructions from the Fedora chapter.
+    # installation from the Fedora chapter.

 Workflows
 ---------